 Pressure canning potatoes

 The canner will seal first, then the dial gauge needle will start to move till it reaches the pressure you need.
 This can take 20 minutes.
-If you got a Presto canner pressure regulator with weights on, the regulator will start to wiggle at the set pressure.
+If you have a Presto canner pressure regulator with weights on, the regulator will start to wiggle at the set pressure.
 If not, just watch the pressure gauge needle.

 Potatoes need to be processed at

-11 pounds of pressure in altitude below 2,000 feet.
+11 pounds of pressure(psi) at an altitude below 2,000 feet.

 12 pounds at 2,001-4,000 feet